-Despite the ongoing difficulties resulting from the pandemic we remain optimistic and focused on delivering the future goals and aspirations of our stakeholders.
-Our Group success stems from the resilience and innovation of dynamic management teams that we have in each of our businesses.
+Despite the outbreak of the pandemic and prevailing social and economic crisis which hindered growth of the economy, we remain optimistic and focused on delivering on the goals and aspirations of our stakeholders.
+Our Group success stems from resilience and innovation.
 Our thirst for innovation will push us to explore new channels for growth whilst leveraging strongly on the latest in technology and its application.
+We will continue to explore unique product propositions, by utilizing synergies within the Group.

 I would like to express our sincere thanks to all our stakeholders for the support extended to the Group during this extremely challenging year.
 I also extend sincere appreciation to all the staff of the Group for their support, tenacity and focus in executing our vision.
 The unstinted contributions made by the Directors in all our companies is highly appreciated.
+While there are probable demanding conditions in the year ahead, I have immense confidence in the many resources that we have accumulated that will contribute to remain resilient during unpredictive times.